sammigachuhi/my_django/docs/14-adding-users.md

 It's very easy to add another user.

-Simply ensure that your server is up and running by typing out: `python3 manage.py runserver`

-Login to your django-admin account.
+Simply ensure that your server is up and running by typing out: `python3 manage.py runserver`.
+Thereafter, login to your django-admin account.

 Under the **Authentication** and **Authorization** pane, click **Users**.